aleen42/PersonalWiki/Readme.md

 ## About

-In order to organize all the knowledges I have learnt, I wrote this wiki for me to revise all the knowledges.
+- **Einstein** has said that 'Why should I memorize somthing I can easily can   easily get from **BOOK**'.
+For me, that book is your **NOTE** of your life.
+In order to organize all the knowledges I have learnt, I wrote this note for me to revise all the knowledges.

 ## Start Reading
 ### Code